 The six-course sequence for the minor includes a gateway public policy process course, Public Policy 5: Introduction to Public Policy; a choice of two 40-level public policy tools and methods courses; and three courses in a particular public policy domain, including a capstone public policy seminar.
-Incoming students are strongly encouraged to enroll in Public Policy 5 during the Winter Term and to complete the social science statistical analysis prerequisite (in most cases, Government 10 or an equivalent course) during their first year on campus.
+Incoming students are strongly encouraged to enroll in Public Policy 5 during the Winter Term and to complete the social science statistical analysis prerequisite (i.e. ECON 10, ENVS 10, GOVT 10, MATH 10, PSYC 10, QSS 15, and SOCY 10) during their first year on campus.